shaoanlu/mppi_cbf/README.md

 # mppi_cbf_playground
 Colab notebooks of personal experiments with MPPI and CBF.
-Each notebook is independent and can be executed immediately in Colab without extra setup.
+Each notebook is stand-alone and can be executed immediately in Colab without extra setup.

 ## Content